 Before the ceremony began, Dean and I joked about another friend who had told us to "Say hi to God for me".
 This simple thought actually made its way into my experience, where I was in fact able to tell God that this friend wanted to say hi, and a picture of this friend appeared then zoomed out to a larger view of the earth, and then the picture "died" with its "remains" being recycled back into the earth by vines and vegetation like a time lapse photography video.

-This was just the start of what turned out to be the most stunning, awe-inspiring, profound experience of my life.
+This was just the start of what turned out to be one of the most stunning, awe-inspiring, profound experiences of my life.

 Here are some other highlights of the aya experience: First cup of ayahuasca - I traveled through space and time, viewing alien civilizations:

 Second cup - I met with the construct of Jesus Christ that exists in my mind, he spoke to me and taught me an important lesson about compassion: he showed me an actual act of compassion I had done in my real life, and how it had a ripple effect touching hundreds of lives, he wanted more of this from me, and said it was a way I could show him my love.

 Here are some of the scripture related remarks he made to me (I've added references for these), this didn't happen all at once like he was rattling off a list, each of these came one at a time with what seemed like long timespans between each message which were filled with various visions (although I had no real concept of time during the ceremony):